MobiFlight/mobiflight-panels/aircraft/citation_cj4/audio-panel/README.md

 # Cessna Citation CJ4 audio panel

 This is using potentiometers, lots of potentiometers.
 In fact, more than what MobiFlight can currently handle.
+Also, a lot of the switches are not functional in MSFS2020.
+So it is mostly for the looks, but the COM1+2 adjustment is really nice in practice, especially when flying in VATSIM/IVAO/PilotEdge.

 ![image](https://user-images.githubusercontent.com/2587818/131625742-8e15e307-1464-4f22-8521-6c8a26fdc299.png)